 Students enrolling, currently enrolled and/or formerly enrolled at Susquehanna University (“Susquehanna”) are legally responsible to pay all tuition and fees assessed to their student account by the published due date as well as any additional costs or expenses related to their enrollment at Susquehanna.
-These costs and expenses include, but are not limited to, housing, meal plans, flex dollars or SU Bucks, health insurance (where applicable) and any other departmental or university costs associated with their enrollment or processed to their student account.
+These costs and expenses include, but are not limited to, housing, meal (food) plans, flex dollars or SU Bucks, health insurance (where applicable) and any other departmental or university costs associated with their enrollment or processed to their student account.

 Please note the following financial responsibility statements as your enrollment denotes a legally binding contract with the university: